 One of the reasons we don't pray as we ought is because we forget that we're at war.
 I've been greatly challenged by a perspective on prayer that John Piper shares in his book, Let the Nations Be Glad.
+And though I've shared it several times, it can't be overstated.
+Piper writes:

-Piper writes: "Life is war.
+"Life is war.
 That's not all it is.
 But it is always that.
 Our weakness in prayer is owing largely to our neglect of this truth.
 Prayer is primarily a wartime walkie-talkie for the mission of the church as it advances against the powers of darkness and unbelief.
 It is not surprising that prayer malfunctions when we try to make it a domestic intercom to call upstairs for more comforts in the den.
 God has given us prayer as a wartime walkie-talkie so that we can call headquarters for everything we need as the kingdom of Christ advances in the world.
 Prayer gives us the significance of front-line forces, and gives God the glory of a limitless Provider.
-The one who gives the power gets the glory."[1]
+The one who gives the power gets the glory."2 and start becoming a domestic intercom?
+The simple answer is that it happens when we forget we're at war.

 I'll return to Piper in a moment, but fix your thoughts on this image.
 God has given us prayer as a wartime walkie-talkie, not as a domestic intercom.
 Yet what causes us to lose our perspective on prayer?
-When does prayer stop being a wartime walkie-talkie and start becoming a domestic intercom?
-The simple answer is that it happens when we forget we're at war.
+When does prayer stop being a wartime walkie-talkie